Does Insurance Cover a Tree Falling on Your auto?

 Exclusions

-youtube video link car insurance
+excluded in all circumstances.youtube video link car insurance

 https://www.youtube.com/watch?v=4kHVBgdjf5M